zaynabmourtada/onSync/README.md

 2. **Launch the Frontend Application**

-   Navigate to the frontend directory and run the Flutter application:
+   In another terminal, navigate to the frontend directory and run the Flutter application:

    ```bash
    cd onsync_frontend